 Once the tub painting crisis had passed, I took a breather to do a fun part of the project: The "artwork".

 Willys painted the CJ3A embossed hood and tailgate logos with a color that contrasted with the body color.
 A cool stylized "4 Wheel Drive" stencil was also painted on the right side of the tailgate.
 By 1950 Willys was using a nice cream color as a contrast against their Luzon Red.
+I think it may have been their "Wake Ivory" color.
 I found a small sample of the cream color on the backside of one of my wheels.
-(The wheels and stencil color were the same.)
+(The wheels and stencil color were usually the same.)
 I went through a bunch of paint chips at a local NAPA paint store and found a great match for the cream and bought a quart.

 The embossed letters on the hood and tailgate do not have sharp raised edges so, for me, the only way to get crisp edges was to mask them.
 Rather than buy stencils, I employed the brute force method of simply masking off each letter by hand.
 I cut thin strips of the green 3M masking tape and carefully laid out each letter and burnished the edges as best I could.